 Dick's Bar

-Due to the stadium's location, you do not immediately have a choice of a few good pubs as you do other English cities.
+Given the stadium's location, there are not plenty of choices when it comes to finding a good pub.
 You do have Dick's Bar, in the stadium itself, in the North Stand.

 Dick's Bar refers to honorary president Dick Knight, the saviour of the club in the late 1990s.
 Next to the bar is the club museum in which a lot of attention is paid to the fan experience around the club, now and in the past.